 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

 Knee replacement surgery.
-Surgeon using a cautery (an instrument that burns through tissue) to cut away tissue during a total knee replacement operation.
-During this operation, the kneecap is moved aside to expose the knee joint.
-The ends of the thigh bone (femur) and shinebone (tibia) are shaped to be fitted with an artificial joint.
-A prosthetic component is fixed to the end of the femur and aligned with another component fixed to the end of the tibia, forming the artificial knee joint.
+Surgeon flushing out the joint after fitting prosthetic components during a total knee replacement operation.
+In this operation the kneecap is moved aside to expose the knee joint.
+The ends of the tibia (shinbone) and femur (thigh bone) are shaped and fitted with artificial components.
+The component fixed to the end of the femur is aligned with the component fixed to the end of the tibia, forming an artificial knee joint.
 Knee joints need replacing when the protective cartilage that lines them is lost.
 Cartilage can be lost due to injury or arthritis.
 See clips K004 6229 - K004 6255 for entire sequence.

 Model release not required.
 Property release not required.